How to Get an IEP: Step 7 – Prepare for the IEP Meeting

 - You might want to include one or two goals at the end of the profile, areas in which you would like to see your child improve.
 These could address organization, independence, or preparing for tests.
 For example, you might state that you would like to see your child get better at writing down homework assignments.
 Work with the school to create steps toward the goals.

-Yes, bring your child’s report cards, doctors’ recommendations, and other documents.
+Yes, bring your child’s report cards, doctors’ recommendations, and other critical school records.
 Some of the attendees did not see this information because they were not part of the assessment process.
 The following checklist should help:

 1. Copies of the student’s most recent evaluation